How to improve employee retention with a workplace wellness program

 How do wellness programs improve employee retention?

-With a tight labor market, employees have plenty of options for work.
-Organizations need to provide employee benefits and other perks to attract and retain employees.
+Organizations need to provide employee benefits and other perks to attract and retain their best workers.
 Otherwise, your employees will go elsewhere.

 One of the best ways to keep your employees is to offer wellness benefits.
 Employee well-being is essential to any organization because it directly affects productivity, engagement, and job satisfaction.

 Improving employee well-being increases productivity at work.
-Employees who feel good about their workplace are more likely to stay engaged and recommend their organizations to others.
+Employees who feel good about their workplace are more likely to stay engaged.
+They’re also more likely to recommend their organizations to others through referrals.
+According to MetLife's 22nd Annual U.S. Employee Benefit Trends Study1, employees who feel cared for are 60% more likely to stay at their organization.

 What are some examples of employee wellness programs?

 There are many types of wellness programs available.
-They can be as simple or complex as you'd like to meet your organization's needs.
+To meet your organization's needs, they can be as simple or complex as you'd like.

 Examples of standard programs include: